 Dress Designing Courses and Classes

 Dress designing courses and classes can be found in fashion design, fashion merchandising, textile design and tailoring programs, including those at the associate's, bachelor's and master's degree levels.
-These courses can also be taken for pleasure by individuals not seeking a degree, but who want to design dresses.
-Students learn about sewing, material, color and design in these classes.
+Undergraduate degree programs can provide opportunities for internships and to develop aspiring designers' portfolios.
+The more advanced programs coupled with work experience can prepare students for positions like chief designer or creative director.
+Dress designing courses can also be taken for pleasure by individuals not seeking a degree but who just want to learn to design dresses.

 In this dress designing course, students learn how to create their own patterns.
 They learn the basics of pattern design and use drafting tools and their own body measurements to create simple and advanced patterns for dresses, coats, skirts and pants.
 The course includes an introduction to the use of sewing machines, so students can start putting the pattern pieces together.
 Computer-based design programs allow students to see what their patterns will look like ahead of time and help them to accurately recreate their patterns on paper.

 This course in dress designing teaches students about the professional techniques used in dress draping, so they can learn how to manipulate patterns and fabric to shape a dress the way they want it to look.
 It addresses modern design standards, so designers can model their dress designs to fit industry expectations.
 Students manipulate patterns and fabric to hide unsightly bulges and emphasize other body parts to make the dress fit the wearer perfectly.

 Dress design courses in tailoring deal with fitting a pattern to an individual's exact shape.
 Students cut fabric, create seams and sew by hand to create a finished appearance.
 Students study adding pockets, creating buttonholes, designing collars and pressing the finished product.
 These advanced techniques are demonstrated and then practiced by students on their own work, so they gain hands-on experience in mastering these complicated techniques.